SciKit-Surgery/scikit-surgerybard/doc/02_Build_Your_Own_Systems.rst

   (a) Take 5-20 pictures of chessboard using

 ::
-  bardGrabber -d <output_dir>
+  python bardGrabVideoImages.py -o <output_dir>

-hitting the ‘d’ key to dump a video image to the output folder.
+hitting the ‘c’ key to dump a video image to the output folder.
+Press 'q' to quit the application.

   (b) Run the following, to get intrinsic parameters and distortion parameters